Six Internationally trained artists who have performed on the stages of Canada and Spain

 She has been performing with Flamenco en Rouge since 2012.
 Marina brings her grace and elegance to flamenco, and is recognized for her skill and technique with the flamenco mantón (large shawl), which she will be using in the spirited Fandangos!

-Matt has studied classical guitar with many of the world's top guitarists including Dale Kavanagh, Aniello Desiderio and Eliot Fisk.
+Matt has studied classical guitar with many of the world's top guitarists including: Dale Kavanagh, Aniello Desiderio and Eliot Fisk.
 He has also taken flamenco guitar lessons with Jesus Alvarez of Jerez de la Frontera.